Scleral Contact Lenses

 Additionally, Dr. Cerenzie has been honored with the distinction of Fellow of the Scleral Lens Education Society (FSLS), which is bestowed on advanced level practitioners within the specialty lens industry.
 In fact, currently there are only approximately 300 members worldwide of this elite group of specialty contact lens doctors.

 During an initial comprehensive exam, our doctors will discuss all available treatment options, including custom scleral lenses, as well as any other options which might be beneficial.
-One of the benefits of visiting Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.
+One of the benefits of visiting the Raleigh Contact Lens Institute is the amount of one-on-one time with the doctor, which allows for plenty of time to ask questions and evaluate all options.

 Scleral Lens Gallery